 Vivitrol is a drug that is available by injection only.
 Users must go through the detoxification process before they can begin treatment with this medication.
 This can take a period of about 7 to 14 days.

-Patients will meet with Dr. Weathers, our Medical Director, to discuss the treatment options.
-If he feels that Vivitrol is the right treatment option, he’ll prescribe it for the patient.
+Patients will meet with our Medical Director to discuss the treatment options.
+If the doctor feels that Vivitrol is the right treatment option, they will prescribe it for the patient.
 Usually, a nurse will administer the injection into the buttocks area.
 It is no more painful than any other shot would be.

 Patients must be careful to take Vivitrol on a strict schedule.
 The shot is good for 28 days because the medication is in an extended release format.
 Vivitrol is most effective for recovering addicts when taken every 28 days, so it’s important that they always make their scheduled injection times.